Teaching History at Over Hall Community School

 History is taught using the National Curriculum objectives as skills threaded through a curriculum designed through a thematic approach.
 The past comes to life when children use a variety of sources of information to find clues and evidence and take part in discussions with their peers.
 Through History, children learn to make comparisons and links between the past and modern times and discover how and why things have changed.
 They learn about people and events in the past, in Britain and the wider world, and realise that these have influenced our lives today.
 Children are taught how to investigate and record their findings in interesting and creative ways including writing, art, drama and ICT.

-Planning - The long-term plan is for children to build upon their knowledge and skills, encompassing effective historical study and enquiry; building knowledge and awareness through exploration of historical sources and chronology; investigating similarities and differences; identifying changes over time; commenting upon the possible causes and effects.
+Planning - The long-term plan (as seen below) is for children to build upon their knowledge and skills, encompassing effective historical study and enquiry; building knowledge and awareness through exploration of historical sources and chronology; investigating similarities and differences; identifying changes over time; commenting upon the possible causes and effects.
+Staff members turn the Key Learning Documents into Medium term plans to adequately cover the requirements of the curriculum.
+During the Spring Term, Year 6 focus on preparation for the SATS, this means that their focus History unit of Charles Darwin, is instead taught through their Science lessons.

 Breadth and depth - In all year groups, children are expected to use historically accurate language and terms both orally and written.